 This interactive training is aimed at managers of small and medium law firms and covers the following topics: challenges facing small and medium firms, financial management, generating growth, client care and marketing strategies, showing effective leadership and motivating staff, and information technology management and digital security.

-This training program for practicing attorneys aims to develop skills essential to the effective representation of clients in jury trial cases.
+This five-day training training for practicing attorneys aims to develop skills essential to the effective representation of clients in jury trial cases.
 It starts with topics such as interviewing the client and case analysis and facilitates opportunities for all the participants to engage in mock trial advocacy exercises with a case study and develop trial advocacy skills; including jury selection, opening statements, first examinations, cross-examinations, and closing statements.

 The CEELI Institute offers a two-week summer school for Ukrainian law students and junior lawyers.
 The training's aim is twofold: first, it is designed to introduce the participants to basic legal interviewing and advocacy skills not learned in doctrinal classes, as well as to skills needed for working with traumatized clients and witnesses.
 Second, it seeks to provide participants with a better understanding of the main conceptual underpinnings of international criminal law and its place in the fragmented field of international law and justice.

 Don't hesitate to reach out if you have questions about our training courses.